Distinguished Author, Coach, Theater Director Among 2018 Humphrey Leadership Awardees

 THOMAS FRIEDMAN, author and Pulitzer Prize-winning journalist, The New York Times, for interpreting large-scale trends across diverse and far-reaching topics, making sense of accelerating change, and providing reasons for hope in a complex and volatile world

-SARAH BELLAMY, artistic director, Penumbra Theatre Company, one of the nation’s largest African American theater companies, for harnessing the unique power of theater to engage audiences in critical thinking and inspiring action on issues of race and social justice
+SARAH BELLAMY, artistic director, Penumbra Theatre Company, the nation’s largest African American theater company, for harnessing the unique power of theater to engage audiences in critical thinking and inspiring action on issues of race and social justice

 CHERYL REEVE, head coach and general manager, Minnesota Lynx, winner of four WNBA championships, for motivating extraordinary athletic performance in her players, and substantially expanding opportunities for women and girls

-DANIEL RODRIGUEZ (Humphrey School MPA 2008), executive director, Merrick Community Services in East St. Paul, for showing how families and communities can grow stronger together when people understand, help, and support each other
+DANIEL RODRIGUEZ (Humphrey School MPA 2008), executive director, Merrick Community Services on St. Paul's East Side, for showing how families and communities can grow stronger together when people understand, help, and support each other

 The award recipients will be honored at a gala dinner on Tuesday, June 26, 2018, at the McNamara Alumni Center, 200 Oak Street S.E. in Minneapolis.
 The reception begins at 5:30 p.m., followed by dinner and program.
 Proceeds support the Humphrey Public Leaders Fellowship.